Code-Of-Us/97-things-every-java-programmer-should-know/97-things.md

 - The diverse market offers many programming language options to fit various business needs
 - Each developer should choose the best language for their specific task
 - Even if Java isn't a developer's primary language, it's considered a valuable skill due to its versatility and wide applicability

+## 36.Inline Thinking (_Patricia Aas_)

+Imagine that you need to iterate through a big array of relatively small objects.
+In Java today, you don’t really have an array of triangles; you have an array of pointers to triangle objects because regular objects in Java are “reference types,” meaning you access them through Java pointers/references \
+So even though the array is probably a contiguous section of memory, the triangle objects themselves can be anywhere on the Java heap.
+Looping through this array will be **“cache-unfriendly”**

+Imagine instead that the array contained the actual triangle objects, not pointers to them.
+Now they are close in memory, and looping over them is much more **“cache-friendly”**

+Object types that can be stored directly into an array like that are called **“value types”** or **“inline types.”**

+A difference between inline types and reference types is that you **don’t have to allocate inline types on the heap**.\
+As a bonus, objects that are not allocated on the
+Java heap **do not** need to be garbage collected.

+These cache-friendly behaviors are already present in Java when using socalled “primitive types,” like ints and chars\
+We will soon have user-defined ones, probably called “inline classes.”

+## 37. Interop with Kotlin (_Sebastiano Poggi_)

+You can call Java code in Kotlin and it just works.\
+If you don’t apply nullability annotations in Java, Kotlin assumes all those types have unknown nullability—they’re so-called platform types.
+If you’re certain they will never be null, you can coerce them into a non-null type with the !! operator or by casting them to a non-null type.
+In either case, you’ll get a crash if the value is null at runtime.  \
+When invoking Kotlin code from Java, you should find that while the majority of the code will work just fine, you may see quirks with some advanced Kotlin language features that don’t have a direct equivalent in Java.

+## 38. It’s Done, But… (_Jeanne Boyarsky_)

+How many times have you been to a stand-up, daily Scrum or status meeting and heard the phrase “It’s done, but...”?

+### 1. Communication and Clarity

+- Ideally your team has a definition of done.
+But even if they don’t, there is probably some expectation of what done means.\
+- Common things that aren’t done include writing tests, documentation, and edge cases.\
+- Don't use term **done done**
+- Be a clear communicator.
+If something isn’t done, don’t say it’s done.
+- “I coded the happy path and next I will add validation”
+- “I finished all the code—the only thing remaining is for me to update the user manual”
+- “I thought I was done and then discovered the widget doesn’t work on Tuesdays.”

+### 2. Perception

+- As soon as managers hear done, that becomes the perception. **The but either gets forgotten or becomes a small thing.**
+- Now you are moving on to the next thing when you didn’t finish the first thing. --> **That’s where technical debt comes from!**

+### 3. There’s No Partial Credit for Done

+- Done is a binary state.
+It’s either done or it isn’t
+- Remember: don’t say you are done until you are done!

+## 39. Java Certifications: Touchstone in Technology (_Mala Gupta_)

+An apt metaphor would be the touchstone—the wonderstone used in ancient times to measure the purity of gold and other precious metals that were used as currency.
+A metal coin was rubbed against a dark siliceous stone like jasper, and a colorful residue would be indicative of the metal’s purity.

+Organizations like Oracle have defined these benchmarks in the form of professional certifications, to play the role of touchstones.

+Validated skills establish the credibility of an individual’s ability in programming in a particular language or their understanding of a platform, methodology, or practice to prospective employers.

+## 40. Java is 90's kid (_Ben Evans_)

+_There are only two kinds of languages: the ones people complain about and the ones nobody uses._ — Bjarne Stroustrup

+Many think that Java is old language, that you are writing instant legacy code.

+Through the lens of 2020 and beyond, Java is sometimes seen as a mainstream, middle-of-the-road language.
+What that narrative misses is that the world of software has radically changed since Java’s debut.
+Big ideas such as virtual machines, dynamic self-management, JIT compilation, and garbage collection are now part of the general landscape of programming languages.

+Though some may view Java as The Establishment, it’s really the mainstream that has moved to encompass the space where Java has always been.
+Underneath the veneer of enterprise respectability, Java is still a ’90s kid.